Blog

 Barcode & QR Code Tags – Affordable and Effective

 Barcodes remain a classic, cost-effective, and widely trusted solution for asset tagging.
 Simple barcode or QR code stickers allow scanning via handheld readers or smartphones.
 They work best in controlled environments like warehouses, though requiring line-of-sight.
-With durable materials available, barcodes remain a reliable workhorse for inventory tracking even in 2025.
+With durable materials available, barcodes remain a reliable workhorse for inventory tracking.

 RFID Tool Tracking – High-Tech Tags for Real-Time Visibility